brice-jacquin/aws-lab/module_07/01_ebs/README.md

 echo "test" > /data/test_file.txt

 ```
-* Come bak to AWS console, navigate to Instances, select your instance and click on the **Volume id** under the **Storage** Tab
+* Come back to AWS console, navigate to Instances, select your instance and click on the **Volume id** under the **Storage** Tab
 * Select the volume and under Action select **Create snapshot**
 * Give it a description and then Create snapshot
-* You can watch its creation with the Snapshot menu
+* You can watch its creation within the Snapshot menu
 </details>

 ### 1.3.
 Restore your snapshot

-Now that you have saved data with a Snapshot, restore it in your 2nd instance but as a **SSD (GP3), not HDD**.
+Now that you have saved some data with a Snapshot, restore it in your 2nd instance but as a **SSD (GP3), not HDD**.
 Optional : Encrypt this volume with a default KMS Key.

 ![](../../ressources/assets/module07/module_07-EBS-0.png)